MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ---

 Temporary License Details <br>
 For the open source portions refer to a basic open source copyleft license, where if you use the code of Moonala, you provide it in the same way.
-Basically, if you use Moonala code in your project, others, including Moonala's dev can use your project's code as well, only in the same manner. <br><br> **For code not published here on github the following applies** :
+Basically, if you use Moonala code in your project, others, including Moonala's dev can use your project's code as well, only in the same manner. <br><br> **For code not published here on github the following applies** : Not open source, only source-available.
 Contact agent@moonala.com for code review requests.
 If you use any code, please include a clear easy to find attribution leading to Moonala.com.
 Thats fair, right?
 You can purchase an optional supportive license, this helps fund Moonala's development. (•̀ᴗ-)✧

 ---